-- understand the principles of water characterization and treatment of water for industrial purposes and methods of producing water for potable purposes. - understand the thermodynamic concepts, energy changes, concept of corrosion & its control. - familiarize with the conventional energy sources, solid, liquid and gaseous Fuels & knowledge of knocking and anti-knocking characteristics. - gain good knowledge of organic reactions, plastics, conducting polymers & biodegradable polymers.
+- With the principles of water characterization and treatment of water for industrial purposes and methods of producing water for potable purposes. - To understand the thermodynamic concepts, energy changes, concept of corrosion & its control. - With the conventional energy sources, solid, liquid and gaseous Fuels & knowledge of knocking and anti-knocking characteristics. - With aim to gain good knowledge of organic reactions, plastics, conducting polymers & biodegradable polymers.

-After the successful completion of the course, the students will be able to
+After studying this course, students will be able to: